 - Keep in mind that the physician’s opinions, especially in nexus letters, can be used as a valuable tool for disability claims if done correctly.
 In writing the nexus, remember to communicate with the doctor’s note with all the details that need to be included in the letter.

-These are just a handful of tips for writing a successful nexus letter.
+These are just a handful of tips for writing the best nexus letter.
 If you are faced with doctors, who refuse to write your nexus letter, reach out to us.
 This is why we have created a team of medical professionals who can partner with you to get you a nexus letter.
 Reach out if you have any questions!